wenzhenl/uscfun/Privacy_Polycy.md

 We may share information about you in the following ways:

 * With other users.
-We may share the following information with other Users: information about you, such as your username and profile picture and other information that will help users understand your connections with others using the services.
+We may share the following information with other Users: information about you, such as your username, profile picture and other information that will help users understand your connections with others using the services.
 For example, because it may not be clear whether a new friend request comes from someone you actually know, we may share whether you and the requestor have USCFUN friends in common;
 any additional information you have consented for us to share.
-For example, when you let us access your device phonebook, we may share information about you with other users who have your phone number in their device phonebook; and content you post or comment will be shared with other users.
+For example, when you let us access your device phonebook, we may share information about you with other users who have your phone number in their device phonebook.

 * With third parties for legal reasons.
 We may share information about you if we reasonably believe that disclosing the information is needed to:
   + comply with any valid legal process, government request, or applicable law, rule, or regulation; investigate, remedy, or enforce potential Terms of Service violations;
-  + protect the rights, property, and safety of us, our users, or others; or
+  + protect the rights, property, and safety of us, our users, or others;
   + detect and resolve any fraud or security concerns.

 ### Information You Choose to Share with Third Parties